adamurban04/Combinatorial-Calculator/README.md

 Check out:
 - The racket code
 - The pdf file explaining the use of ChatGPT in the project
-- The slides for my videopresentation (the link to the video is in the racket code)
+- The slides for my video-presentation (the link to the video is in the racket code)

 Contributors: